swatchie-1/hilux/README.md

-Instructions On How To Run The Wallet Client (QT) :
+Instructions On How To Run The Wallet Client (QT) : <br><br>
-Go to Releases Page https://github.com/swatchie-1/hilux/releases and download the latest version:
+Go to Releases Page https://github.com/swatchie-1/hilux/releases and download the latest version:<br>
-If using Windows, download the Hilux-QT.exe
+If using Windows, download the Hilux-QT.exe<br>
 If using Linux, Use Hilux-qt.tar.gz and Gunzip it into your folder and run it in your Linux GUI
+<br><br><br>

-Instructions On Setting Up A Masternode
+Instructions On Setting Up A Masternode<br><br>
 i) Send 1000 HLX coins to yourself.
-(You must have at least 1000 HLX in a single Address) ii) Go to Tools ==> Console ==> type : masternode outputs Then type: masternode genkey
+(You must have at least 1000 HLX in a single Address)<br>
+ii) Go to Tools ==> Console ==> type : masternode outputs<br>
+Then type: masternode genkey<br>
-(Note: one genkey for one masternode is required)
+(Note: one genkey for one masternode is required)<br>
-Copy the characters and fill it into Settings ==> Open Masternode Configuration File and follow its template iii) Get a $5 or $10 VPS installed on Ubuntu 16.04, login and type wget https://github.com/swatchie-1/hilux/releases/download/v1.0.0/masternode.sh iv) type in your VPS SSH : chmod +x masternode.sh
+Copy the characters and fill it into Settings ==> Open Masternode Configuration File and follow its template<br>
+iii) Get a $5 or $10 VPS installed on Ubuntu 16.04, login and type wget https://github.com/swatchie-1/hilux/releases/download/v1.0.0/masternode.sh <br>
+iv) type in your VPS SSH : chmod +x masternode.sh<br>
-Then type ./masternode.sh
+Then type ./masternode.sh<br>
-v) Follow the screen instructions by filling in the masternode genkey info on step ii. vi) For the IP address, fill in your VPS IP address with :7979.
-Example: 123.456.789.1:7979 vii) Follow the instructions and press enter when required. viii) Once the masternode is installed, give it 5 minutes more to sync.
+v) Follow the screen instructions by filling in the masternode genkey info on step ii.<br>
+vi) For the IP address, fill in your VPS IP address with :7979.
+Example: 123.456.789.1:7979<br>
+vii) Follow the instructions and press enter when required.<br>
+viii) Once the masternode is installed, give it 5 minutes more to sync. <br>
 Go to Masternodes Tab.
-If you can't see it, go to Settings ==> Advanced Settings ==> show masternodes Tab.
+If you can't see it, go to Settings ==> Advanced Settings ==> show masternodes Tab.<br>
-Then close your windows wallet and wait for 2 mins and open it again. ix) When you see your masternode at the Masternodes Tab, right click on it and click Start Alias.
+Then close your windows wallet and wait for 2 mins and open it again.<br>
+ix) When you see your masternode at the Masternodes Tab, right click on it and click Start Alias.<br>
-x) Ensure your masternode is started by going to your VPS' SSH and type : hilux-cli masternode status Ensure it says: "Masternode Successfully Started".
-Otherwise repeat step ix and x.
+x) Ensure your masternode is started by going to your VPS' SSH and type : hilux-cli masternode status<br>

-END
+Ensure it says: "Masternode Successfully Started".
+Otherwise repeat step ix and x.<br>

+END<br>